-The banks rely on customers not shopping around and it’s not uncommon for there to be cheaper offers for you elsewhere.
-All you have to do is have a look at a price comparison website or contact a mortgage broker to compare deals on your behalf.
+The banks rely on their customers not being “in-the-know” and shopping around for a better deal.
+It’s really quite common for there to be cheaper offers for you elsewhere.
+By looking at a price comparison website or speaking with a trusted mortgage advisor in Manchester who can compare deals on your behalf, you’ll find that there is probably a more suitable one out there for you.

-If you’ve had your mortgage for quite a long time, then you could be on a low Bank of England tracker deal.
+If you’ve been on your current mortgage deal for a while, there is a chance you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
-If this explains your situation, you might be tempted to leave that mortgage where it is for now.
-However, your payments will increase when the base rate eventually goes on the rise.
+If you happen to find yourself in this situation, you may very well wish to stay with that mortgage deal for the time being.
+Where this could present an issue, is when the base rate eventually rises, so too will your payments.